salaboy/knative-statemachine-runner/README.md

-# Knative Workflow Runner
+# KNative StateMachine Runner

-This project runs a workflow definition and keeps track of its state.
+This project runs a StateMachine definition and keeps track of its state.

-For more information look at the [Knative Workflow Controller](http://github.com/salaboy/knative-workflow) project which creates new Workflow Runners.
+For more information look at the [Knative StateMachine Controller](http://github.com/salaboy/knative-state) project which creates new StateMachine Runners.

 # APIs

 Each Runner instance expose the following REST endpoints:
-- POST `/workflows/` Creates a new instance of a workflow with a unique id
+- POST `/statemachines/` Creates a new **StateMachineInstance**, returns a unique id
-- POST `/workflows/events` Consume Cloud Events
+- POST `/statemachines/events` Consume Cloud Events for a given **StateMachineInstance**
-- GET `/workflows/` Get all available Workflow instances
+- GET `/statemachines/` Get all available **StateMachineInstances**
-- GET `/workflows/{id}` Get workflow instance by id
+- GET `/statemachines/{id}` Get **StateMachineInstance** by id

 # Running the project from Source